kwebio/kweb-docs/index.rst

 `submit an issue <https://github.com/kwebio/docs/issues>`_, or `fork, improve, and create a pull request <https://github.com/kwebio/docs>`_ to contribute directly.

+And please join us to discuss all-things Kweb in our `Gitter channel <https://gitter.im/kwebio/Lobby>`_, where we'll be happy to help if you have questions.

 .. toctree::
    intro
    gettingstarted